 The publishing world is all a buzz with the rise in eBooks.
 Apple’s latest major update to its iBooks application gives it a cleaner and simpler look in line with the company’s design for the iOS 7 platform.

-The textbooks that are to be sold through iBooks 2 will give students a more interactive learning experience which ultimately aims to enable students to get better results.
+There has been much hype around these updates as it recognizes the move towards digital reading and consuming of content, with Apple particularly targeting the Textbook market.
+The textbooks that are to be sold through iBooks will give students a more interactive learning experience which ultimately aims to enable students to get better results.
 Apple has some key textbook publishers on board too for this latest venture including Pearson and McGraw Hill.

-Tutorial 1 – PDF to iBooks
+Tutorial 1 – PDF to iBook

 1) Import your PDF to 3D Issue

-Once the software has created the epub and kindle files, you can access these from the message that appears:
+4) Download to your iPad, and upload to your site to allow your readers to download Once the software has created the epub and kindle files, you can access these from the message that appears: